JuniorMacedo91/JuniorMacedo91/README.md

 - From aviation to innovation.
 - I'm a beginner in technology.
 - Exciting to learn everything about Wev Developing

-- I'm from Brazil, 29yo
-- I’m currently learning HTML5, CSS3, JavaScript and Python
-- I'm focusing on becoming a Front end Developer
 <hr>
 👨‍💻 Technologies